grame-cncm/faustdoc/src/tutorials/summation.md

 };
 ```

-Obviously this is correct only if we let enough bits for the integral part.
+Obviously this is correct only if we leave enough bits for the integral part.
 Here we have 15 bits (31-16), enough for *n* up to 32000 samples.

 ## Block Sum